Samupietila/AI-Chatbot/Sprint7RequirementsReport.md

 ## Overview of the Sprint
 - Total number of tasks Completed: 9
 - Total number of tasks Pending: 2
+  - Difficulties of installing SonarLint on our Project.
+    **Resolution:** Research and move over into using a different type of Code Quality improvement tool

 ## Sprint Planning and Review